sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 ## How HTML/CSS Work Together

-[CSS Zen Garden](http://www.csszengarden.com/) is a website that highlights CSS and it's role of adding style to a HTML document.
+[CSS Zen Garden](http://www.csszengarden.com/) is a website that highlights CSS and its role of adding style to a HTML document.

 In the first paragraph of text, you should see two links to download the HTML and CSS respectively.